FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2019-07-14-ammonia-and-nitric-acid.md

 # Work Log

 ## 15 Jul 2019
 Attempted the synthesis.
 I won't be doing this again.
 Adding the sulfuric acid results in a lot of decomposition.
 The ammonia reaction didn't go to completion because there wasn't enough water.
+Better to pay the extra money and buy the nitrate and ammonium salts separately.

 ## 14 Jul 2019